gwkline/gwkline/README.md

 # Hi there, I'm Gavin Kline 👋

-I'm a dynamic and driven Software Engineer passionate about performance optimization and API development.
-I hold a Bachelor of Science in Computer Science from Syracuse University.
+I'm a dynamic and driven Software Engineer passionate about performance optimization, API development, and backend engineering in general.
+I hold a Bachelor of Science in Computer Science from Syracuse University, and am currently working as VP of Software Engineering at [Gorjian Acquisitions](https://gorjianacq.com)

 ## 💼 Past Experience